-Whether your pre occupation is culture change at a macro level in the private sector, working more effectively with your team in the NHS, or a wish to help promote creativity, this Group Relations Conference could help you take up your role differently, be a better leader, and develop an unfolding sense of organisations, and the part you, and we all, play.
+A four day non-residential immersive learning conference for developing effective leadership.
+Whether you are looking to change the culture of your organisation, work more effectively with your team, or wish to help promote creativity, this group relations conference could help you take up your role differently, be a better leader and develop an unfolding sense of organisational behaviour and the part we all play.

 The programme consists of a series of events that build on each other to allow members the space for exploration and cumulative learning.
 For example:

 The Intergroup Event starts with an opportunity to explore personal effectiveness in an interpersonal face-to-face group and goes on to explore dynamics arising between groups and also within groups when linked to a wider system.
 The event allows exploration of the experience of crossing group boundaries and the issues for an individual in representing one group to another group.

 Whole System Meetings explore the organisational dynamics of the conference itself as an organisation and the problems of individual effectiveness in a large group.

 The Staff Management Event explores the boundary and dynamics between members and conference staff in a management role.
 This facilitates learning about issues that arise between those in authority and those who may perceive themselves as less powerful.
 The exercise of authority, leadership and creativity by both staff and members may also be studied.